seccodingguy/project3_team_11/Readme.md

 - **Flask**
 - **DuckDuckGo Search**

-You can install the required packages using pip (after you clone the repository):
+You can install the required packages using conda or pip, or both (after you clone the repository):

+conda create --name <env> --file package-list.txt

 pip install -r requirements.txt